Transverse-mode coupling and diffraction loss in tunable Fabry-P\'erot microcavities: Modeling

 For obtaining the presented data, modes up to order $ m+n=20 $ are included in the calculation.
 Using more modes does not significantly alter the results and strongly increases the computation time, which grows approximately as $ (m+n)^4 $.
-For a fiber profile of $ 400\times 400 $ pixels, the simulation of 300 mirror separations could be conducted with a personal computer within a few hours \footnote{We are happy to provide the code.}.
+The required minimal size of the area used for the simulation depends on the profile details.
+For the example shown above, we have tested different sizes to confirm that the area chosen provides sufficient accuracy of the simulation results and that no significant dependence on the size is present at this scale.
+The pixel size is chosen such that the features of the highest mode order are still well resolved.
+For a fiber profile of $ 400\times 400 $ pixels covering an area of $40\times 40\,\mu$m$^2$, the simulation of 300 mirror separations could be conducted with a personal computer within a few hours \footnote{We are happy to provide the code.}.